WangMengxiao319/PAA-Net-Cardiac-Digital-Twin/README.md

 ## Acknowledgements

 This work builds on[rdoste/InSilicoHeartGen](https://github.com/rdoste/InSilicoHeartGen) and [juliacamps/Cardiac-Digital-Twin](https://github.com/juliacamps/Cardiac-Digital-Twin), for cardiac digital twin modeling, Please also cite the relevant upstream methods if you use the simulation or model components.

-## License

-License information will be provided before public release.
-Please contact the authors for research-use questions.